13 Reasons Why season 2 teaser reveals May 18 release date

 13 Reasons Why took social media by storm when its first season debuted in 2017.
-The show featured a format where teenager Hannah Baker (Katherine Langford) narrated the final months of her life by recording a series of cassettes, each focusing on a person that she said contributed toward her choice to commit suicide.
+The show featured a format in which teenager Hannah Baker (Katherine Langford) narrated the final months of her life by recording a series of cassettes, each focusing on a person who she said contributed to her choice to commit suicide.

 Now its second season looks to move away from the cassettes that defined the format of its first season, and possibly into photos.

-The trailer Netflix released Monday shows classmates Tony (Christian Navarro), Jessica (Alisha Boe), Bryce (Justin Prentice), guidance counselor Mr. Davis (Joseph C. Phillips), Hannah's mother Olivia (Kate Walsh) and series protagonist Clay (Dylan Minnette) all frozen in time as floating photos hint at moments to come in season two.
-The final photo of the trailer hints that "the tapes were just the beginning."
+The trailer Netflix released Monday shows classmates Tony (Christian Navarro), Jessica (Alisha Boe), Bryce (Justin Prentice), guidance counselor Mr. Davis (Joseph C. Phillips), Hannah's mother Olivia (Kate Walsh) and series protagonist Clay (Dylan Minnette) all frozen in time as floating photos hint at moments to come.
+The final photo of the trailer teases that "the tapes were just the beginning."

 First published April 30, 3:23 p.m.
 PT.